6th Cruiser Division: Pacific War

 Warships of the 6th Cruiser Division, part of Vice Admiral Gunichi Mikawa's striking force, dealt a major defeat to Allied naval forces at the Battle of Savo Island on 9 August 1942 by sinking four heavy cruisers.

 On 14 July 1942, CruDiv6 was attached to the newly established 8th Fleet under Vice Admiral Gunichi Mikawa, which was designated as Outer South Seas Force and tasked in guarding conquests in the South Pacific.
 Vice Admiral Mikawa detached CruDiv6 under Rear Admiral Gotō to Kavieng on New Ireland, in order to move them out of the range of Allied aircraft.
 When the news of Allied landings on Guadalcanal and Tulagi reached the 8th Fleet headquarters on August 7, Mikawa promptly decided to make a night-time counter-attack with his available surface naval forces.
 He ordered Rear Admiral Gotō CruDiv6 to depart Kavieng and meet his flagship Chōkai, CruDiv18 (light cruisers Tenryū and Yūbari) under Rear Admiral Mitsuharu Matsuyama, and destroyer Yūnagi near Rabaul.
 In the ensuing Battle of Savo Island in the early morning of 9 August, the cruiser striking force decisively defeated Allied Task Force 62.2 composed of United States Navy and Royal Australian Navy warships under the command of British Rear Admiral Victor Crutchley.
 While CruDiv6 was returning to Kavieng on 10 August, the heavy cruiser Kako was torpedoed and sunk by the US submarine S-44.

 During the Battle of the Eastern Solomons in late August 1942, Chōkai under Vice Admiral Mikawa and CruDiv6 with the remaining three heavy cruisers (Aoba, Kinugasa and Furutaka) under Rear Admiral Gotō provided a distant cover for Rear Admiral Raizō Tanaka's reinforcement convoy headed for Guadalcanal.
 Nevertheless, Tanaka's convoy was hit by US Marine aircraft from Henderson Field on Guadalcanal and the resupply mission failed.

-6th Cruiser Division suffered a major defat at the Battle of Cape Esperance on the night of 11/12 October 1942.
+6th Cruiser Division suffered a major defeat at the Battle of Cape Esperance on the night of 11/12 October 1942.
 Damaged heavy cruiser Aoba photographed off Buin, Bougainville on 13 October.